Kubic-C/kubics-console/README.md

 without having to learn the windows API or some barely documented library to colorize some text on a standard console window.

+all of its dependcies are included inside of this repository itself.
+So downloading or installing any additional dependcies for this library is not needed.

 generate the project with cmake and use a build system and compiler of your choice.